 Our well-stocked school library promotes authors and a range of reading material to appeal to all pupils.
 Children's suggestions for new books are encouraged and purchased.

 Assessment of Reading

 Reading is assessed regularly and monitored on the school tracking system.
-In addition, children in the Infants are assessed using the Salford reading test to check progress in reading age relative to their chronological age.
-In KS2, optional SAT reading tests are also used to monitor progress.
+Children are given end-of-term tests from Year 1 to check progress.
+In addition, in KS2, Reading Plus is used to monitor progress.
 Liaison with the school SENCO and external agencies is arranged for children who require additional support and reading intervention strategies.

 Phonic knowledge is assessed regularly and monitored on Phonics Tracker Online.
 Children are assessed on their ability to recognise sounds, on segmenting and blending as well as phoneme deletion.
 Teachers baseline children at the start of every year group and assessments are carried out termly to monitor progress.
 In Reception, children are assessed more regularly to ascertain what Unit reading books they are working on.
 Our lowest 20% of readers join phonic intervention groups at least 3 times per week to support them to catch up with their peers.